abpio/abp-commercial-docs/en/startup-templates/microservice/synchronous-interservice communication.md

 - **Add ProductService.Application.Contracts Reference for Permissions:**

-  > If you will use the DbMigrator application you can skip this step since DbMigrator project already has this reference.
+  > If you will use the DbMigrator application, you can skip this step since DbMigrator project already has this reference.

   For `Acme.BookStore.IdentityService.HttpApi.Host\DbMigrations\IdentityServerDataSeeder.cs` add **ProductService.Application.Contracts** project reference as below: